 Nic rubbed his temple before contributing to the conversation.
 “After they taunted us like that?
 Are you kidding me?”

 Yes, fatigue had contributed to Nic’s attitude.
 In fact, they hadn’t had much sleep of recent hence the attitude toward one another.
-Yet it was also a way to pass time.

 “At least those newspaper people won’t have to worry about being targeted for a while,” Derek joked.